Stanley Myron Handelman: Early years

 The Brooklyn-born Handelman was a late 1960s fixture on programs such as The Merv Griffin Show, Dean Martin Presents the Golddiggers, The Barbara McNair Show, The Flip Wilson Show, The Ed Sullivan Show and The Tonight Show Starring Johnny Carson, and films such as Harvey Middleman, Fireman (1965) and Linda Lovelace for President (1975).

 His stooped, resigned appearance and surreal sense of humor ("I just got up from a sick bed.
 I don't know what's wrong with it—it just lies there") made him a highly-recognizable celebrity on the talk show circuit and resulted in about ten appearances on Johnny Carson.
-After the demise of the TV variety shows, he accepted a handful of acting roles and subsequently taught the art of stand-up comedy in Los Angeles.
+After the demise of the TV variety shows, he accepted a handful of acting roles and subsequently taught the art of selling Porsches in Los Angeles.

 According to the Third Amendment and Complete Restatement of the Rodney Dangerfield Trust, there were two bequests regarding Handelman.
 The first was to distribute to Handelman upon Dangerfield's death the sum of $10,000 in cash (page six, 4.3 (f).)
 The second was to distribute during Handelman's lifetime the sum of $800 per month (page nine, 6.3 (a).)